optakt/flow-dps/docs/introduction.md

 <img alt="node roles" src="https://assets.website-files.com/5f6294c0c7a8cdd643b1c820/5fcff1a16213f9d33a6db5ff_ezgif.com-resize.gif" />

-### Collector Nodes
+### Collection Nodes

-Collector nodes are nodes in charge of collecting transactions from user agents.
+Collection nodes are nodes in charge of collecting transactions from user agents.
 For the sake of load-balancing, redundancy and [Byzantine resilience](#byzantine-fault), they are all [staked](#staking) equally and randomly partitioned into clusters of roughly equal size (sizes of each two different clusters varies by at most a single node).
 Cluster sizes are hinted to be in the range of 20-80 nodes in a mature system.

-At the beginning of an epoch, each collector node is randomly assigned to exactly one cluster.
+At the beginning of an epoch, each collection node is randomly assigned to exactly one cluster.
 Number of clusters is a protocol parameter.

 Each cluster of collection nodes acts as a gateway to Flow from the external world.
 There is a **one-way deterministic assignment** between each transaction and a cluster that is responsible for processing it.
-When a collector node receives a transaction, it also checks whether it was submitted to the correct cluster.
+When a collection node receives a transaction, it also checks whether it was submitted to the correct cluster.
-The clustering mechanism avoids heterogeneous systems where a collector node with better service would be getting all the traffic and end up reducing the decentralization of the whole system as well as starving out other collector nodes.
+The clustering mechanism avoids heterogeneous systems where a collection node with better service would be getting all the traffic and end up reducing the decentralization of the whole system as well as starving out other collection nodes.

-Example of a typical sequence for a collector node:
+Example of a typical sequence for a collection node:

-1. Collector node receives a transaction from a user agent
+1. Collection node receives a transaction from a user agent
-2. Collector node broadcasts that transaction to the other nodes in its Cluster.
+2. Collection node broadcasts that transaction to the other nodes in its Cluster.
 3. Cluster is batching transactions into **collections**.
 4. Collection is submitted to consensus nodes for **inclusion into a block**.